Before we can understand why quality matters, we need to define what quality actually is in relation to the customer experience.

 There is a cost associated with quality and while good quality will help your business grow, bad quality, even if it is just perceived, can do lasting damage to your business.

-• Defining the cost of quality
+- Defining the cost of quality

-• As an organisation, how do you define the cost of quality?
-This is an important cost to determine as it will help your organisation to determine what areas need to be improved and what areas are doing well.
-The Cost of Quality (COQ) is a simple calculation: COQ = CoGQ + CoPQ.
-This simple calculation is important in determining how well your organisation is doing when it comes to quality.
+organisation to determine what areas need to be improved and what areas are doing well.
+The Cost of Quality (COQ) is a simple calculation:

 - CoGQ are costs that your organisation has in place to inspect, test, appraise and audit quality.
 It also includes prevention costs.